 The long-term care insurance program

-Long-term care insurance is a public social insurance program run by municipal governments to provide long-term care services.
-Membership is mandatory for those 40 years of age or older.
-Under the long-term care insurance system, Health Insurance Societies collect long-term care insurance premiums on behalf of the long-term care insurance program from category 2 insured persons who are members of the Society.
+Long-term care insurance is a public social insurance program that provides long-term care services.
+It is operated by municipal governments.
+The Health Insurance Association collects long-term care insurance premiums from category 2 insured persons aged 40-64 on behalf of the program.

 Who is eligible for long-term care insurance?